 If you work in the online learning industry, then you already know that building valuable and informative courses is just as important as finding the best way to sell and promote your courses.
 For some, selling courses on a one-off basis is the best choice.
 However, this model isn’t the most effective for every kind of course.Other options include subscriptions, course bundles and a combination of courses and products.

 A subscription-based model for LearnDash, using WooCommerce subscriptions, can provide more value and simplify marketing strategies for some e-learning sites.
 For example, large courses that are built out through time, such as one following a yearly curriculum, can operate on a monthly subscription basis.
 By allowing students to join in by paying in smaller monthly installments and letting them assess first hand the value they can get out of your lessons, your courses will instantly become more attractive.

 Another way to sell your courses through a subscription model is by selling all-course access or bundle-course access for a limited amount of time with a recurring payment schedule.
 Those with a larger library of short or long courses can attract more students by allowing them to make a single payment for unlimited learning access.

 Some people that can benefit most from course subscriptions are educators in areas that require constant and ongoing development such as language and music teachers.
-Fitness instructors can also sell monthly access to a single program of fitness classes and other fitness-related content or access to multiple workout programs as a bundle deal through a single recurring payment.
+Fitness instructors can also sell monthly access to a program or sell access to multiple workout programs as a bundle deal through a single recurring payment.